poulti/brain-pages/docs/autonomous-underearth-house.md

 - Maybe a container type, like the garden house (good isolation and watertight)

 ## Ventilation + filtration system
-- Heat pump with filters to purify the air in addition to warming or cooling
+- Heat pump + HVAC with filters to purify the air in addition to warming or cooling
 - Also needs to renew the air (CO2 out, O2 in) and while at it, be hazard proof: Chemical, Biological, Radiological, and Nuclear (CBRN) threats prevention.
 Look for bunker ventilation HVAC with filters

 # Primary input and output